 Naturally, the most common question victims have is how much their beauty salon case would be worth.
 Considering that money is the only thing that the legal system can give you, this is the right question.

 There are a ton of factors that go into how much your claim will be worth, and it is impossible for us to pinpoint exactly how much your case is worth.
 These cases are decided by juries, which are made up of real people.
-Jurors have their own personal biases, which can factor in to how much they will ultimately award.
+Jurors have their own personal biases, which can factor into how much they will ultimately award.

 Granted, jury bias does not always hurt you, and it can even help you, particularly if your lawyers know how to present a case to a jury.
 Looking at jury verdicts alone cannot predict the value of your case, even if your claim and injuries are remarkably similar.
 But you can use these verdicts along with other factors to help better understand the possible range of verdicts in your case and give some clarity as to what you should be shooting for to settle your legal claim.

 - 2010, Maryland - $1,000,000 Settlement: A woman goes to the salon to get her nails done.
 An employee tells her to place her hands in a hot wax warmer that was filled with a flammable chemical.
 When the employee moves the warmer, an exposed wire ignites the chemical.
 The resulting flames cause severe burns to the plaintiff.
 She sues the salon and settled for $1,000,000.
+This is a big case and many of these waxing cases are.
+We have seen cases where the salon improperly applied the wax and pulled it off her labia, causing 15 stiches to her labia and vagina.

-- 2010, Virginia: $200,000 Settlement: A 14 year-old girl goes into the salon to get highlights for her hair.
+- 2010, Virginia: $200,000 Settlement: A 14-year-old girl goes into the salon to get highlights for her hair.
 Prior to starting the process, the stylist forgets to test a patch of the hair color product on the girl's hair.
 When the stylist begins to dry the girl's hair, she feels a burning sensation.
 She suffers burns from her hair and has to undergo plastic surgery to repair her scalp.
 The parties settled for $200,000.

 - 2009, Maryland - $20,085 Verdict: While the plaintiff was receiving a pedicure, she experiences a sharp pain and gash in her foot.
 The pedicurist had used an illegal razor and sliced a portion of the plaintiff’s heel.
 The plaintiff sues the owner of the salon, who admits that she hired the pedicurist with the knowledge that he was unlicensed.
 The jury awards her $20,085, with $20,000 coming from pain and suffering.